microsauce/gravy/README.md

 Controllers are very similar to routes but there are a few notable differences.
 First, controllers handle specific URI's rather than patterns.
 Secondly, controllers are ignorant of http method, rather than defining handlers for http methods we define named actions.

 A controller URI has two parts, the controller name and the action name.
+The action name is the right most node of the URI path, the controller name is everything to the left of the action name.
+For example, given the following URI:

+	/friendly/controller/greeting

+The controller name is '/friendly/controller', and the action name is 'greeting'.
+This tidbit will be useful for our discussion of views below.

 Examples: